alexwlchan/alexwlchan.net/src/_articles/2026/2026-05-11-watch-files-on-macos.md

 The type is a bit gnarly: by default it's a raw C array of raw C strings, or we can set the [`kFSEventStreamCreateFlagUseCFTypes` flag][cs-kFSEventStreamCreateFlagUseCFTypes] to get a `CFArrayRef` of `CFStringRef` objects.
 (Here `CF` stands for Core Foundation, one of Apple's low-level frameworks.)
-I started by writing a function that converts the types into a vanilla Swift array:
+I started by setting theflag, and writing a function to converts the CFArrayRef into a vanilla Swift array:

 ```swift {"names":{"1":"flags","4":"convertFSEventPaths","5":"eventPaths","8":"cfArray"}}
 let flags = FSEventStreamCreateFlags(kFSEventStreamCreateFlagUseCFTypes)